We have reached a point where the integrated graphics cards in the CPUs have easily replaced the entry-level discrete GPUs from NVIDIA and AMD.

 Build Guide for Gaming PCs Without Graphics Card

-Let us now get into the nitty gritty details of a gaming PC build without a graphics card.
+Let us understand the details of a gaming PC built without a graphics card.

-It should be pointed out that if you are in the pursuit of building an enthusiast grade gaming rig, then that is not possible without a discrete GPU.
+It should be pointed out that if you are in the pursuit of building an enthusiast-grade gaming rig, that is impossible without a discrete GPU.